-Jakarta EE 8, the first major Jakarta EE release by the Eclipse Foundation, is set to release on September 10, 2019.
+Jakarta EE 8, the first major Jakarta EE release by the Eclipse Foundation, was released on September 10, 2019.

 It marks an intermediary step between Java EE 8 and the forthcoming Jakarta EE 9 – which will include new features and improvements.

 The rapid transition from Java EE to Jakarta EE has been impressive.
 But, as we note below, it hasn’t been exactly smooth sailing.